 Dr. Long is married and has raised three sons in Lincoln County.
 He enjoys traveling, hiking, skiing and running on the beach each morning with his wife, Debra.

-Bonnie Saxton, Director at Large
+Bonnie Saxton, Treasurer

 Bonnie Saxton has been an elected member of the Pacific Communities Health District Board of Directors since 2003.
 She moved to Lincoln County with her husband Fred and sons in 1982 and built Whaler’s Rest and RV Resort in South Beach.
 In 2000, Bonnie cofounded Advantage Real Estate in Newport and was voted 2015 Lincoln County Realtor of the Year by her peers.
 She also served on the City of Newport Planning commission for four years.

 Bonnie became a member of the District Board because she understands how important availability to good health care is to a community, its people and its commerce.
 Since being elected to the Board, she has been a part of the hospital’s tremendous growth in its facilities and access to services, which improves the quality of life for residents.